lsst/rtn-051/basic-use-and-navigation.rst

 Basic Navigation
 ================

-Once logged in, you should be able to see the system dashboard, as shown in :numref:`System-Dashboard`.
+Once signed in, you should be able to see the system dashboard, as shown in :numref:`System-Dashboard`.
 The Risk Tool is comprised of three ``tracks`` which are associated with managing the risks --- ``risks``, ``responses`` and ``actions``.
 Users navigate through each track independently by either viewing the ``system dashboard`` (set up by administrators) or a ``personal main menu`` for each track (configured by your profile settings).
 Additionally, there is a ``personal dashboard``.

 :numref:`Main-Header-Bar` describes basic navigation within the webapp, where :ref:`the menu buttons <Menu-Button-Table>` are applied to the active track.
-:numref:`Main-Menu` is an example of a main menu, specifically for the Risk track list.
+:numref:`Risk-Track-List` is an example of a main menu, specifically for the Risk track.
 There are separate main menus for each track.

 .. figure:: /_static/System-Dashboard.png